kAIto47802/notist/docs/index.rst

 Get instant updates on the status of your scripts.
 You can receive notifications when your script:

-- Starts running
-- Completes successfully
+- starts running;
+- completes successfully; or
-- Encounters an error
+- encounters an error.
-- Or at any point you choose—trigger custom notifications anywhere in your code with any message you like

 🛠️ Easy Integration with Simple API